 François Despagne owns the estate today and conducts all aspects of this subtle wine growing symphony.
 His devotion to this land, passed down to him from his ancestors, embraces a deep respect for the vineyard’s natural environment.
 Describing himself as a modern traditionalist, this ambassador of terroir nevertheless keeps a constant eye on modern solutions to enhance and perfect his wines.

 “My family is one of the oldest in Saint-Emilion.
 We have found documents showing that our family roots go back to the 17th century.
-Depending on the generation, we have done all sorts of winegrowing jobs.
+Depending on the generation, we have done all sorts of wine-growing jobs.
 We were often vineyard workers, day-labourers and ploughmen.

-From the moment I arrived here, I developed a passion for the estate’s vines and different terroirs and very quickly set up an in-depth survey of all those different terroirs that make up Grand Corbin-Despagne.
+From the moment I arrived here, I developed a passion for the estate’s vines and different terroirs and very quickly set up an in-depth survey of all those different terroirs that make up Grand Corbin Despagne.

-From the pruning to the harvesting, all necessary vineyard tasks (de-budding, removal of double buds, de-leafing, crop thinning and de-suckering) are carried out with the sole aim of achieving grapes of the highest quality.
+From the pruning to the harvesting, all necessary vineyard tasks (de-budding, removal of double buds, de-leafing, crop thinning and de-suckering) are carried out with the single aim of achieving grapes of the highest quality.

 Technical cellar tours and tastings at the estate are possible with a previously arranged appointment.
-We are partners with the Bordeaux and Saint-Emilion tourist offices, particularly for Bordeaux Grands Crus – UNESCO visits, and we are certified members of Vignoble et Chai in the Bordeaux region.
-Our efforts were rewarded with a gold medal by the Best of Wine Tourism award by the Bordeaux Chamber of Commerce in its category “Promoting environmentally-friendly practices through wine tourism”.
+We work in partnership with the Bordeaux and Saint-Emilion tourist offices, particularly within the Bordeaux Grands Crus programme (UNESCO), and we are certified members of Vignoble et Chai in the Bordeaux region.
+Our efforts were rewarded with a gold medal by the Best of Wine Tourism award by the Bordeaux Chamber of Commerce in its category “Promoting environmentally friendly practices through wine tourism”.

 Living with my family on this land at Grand Corbin, where my ancestors created this growth, is a real source of pride for me.
-It’s a privilege and a responsibility, and provides a link from one generation to the next.
+It’s a privilege and a responsibility and provides a link from one generation to the next.

-Our doors at Grand Corbin-Despagne are open for you, and we’ll be pleased to show you round the vineyard and cellars and offer you a tasting of our wines.
+Our doors at Grand Corbin-Despagne are open for you, and we’ll be pleased to show you round the vineyard and cellars and offer you a tasting of our wines.”